fbpx

 In the Journal Canadian Best Practice Guidelines for the Prevention and Management of Pressure Ulcers in People with Spinal Cord Injury defines pressure ulcers (also called bedsores, decubitus ulcers, and chronic pressure wounds) as a localized injury to the skin and/or underlying tissue as a result of pressure, or pressure in combination with shear and/or friction.
 The high wheelchair use in the population with spinal cord injury is responsible for the prevalence of seating-acquired pressure ulcers in the buttock region over the ischial tuberosities or sacrum.
 Pressure ulcer formation is a complex process that is still not completely understood, and recent reviews have highlighted altered pathophysiologic processes precipitating pressure ulcers in skin that has been denervated due to spinal cord injury.

 Pressure ulcers pose significant dangers to individuals with SCI, as they can lead to severe infections, systemic inflammation, and further tissue damage if left untreated.
-In some cases, these infections can spread to the bones, joints, or bloodstream, potentially becoming life-threatening.
-Moreover, pressure ulcers can cause significant pain and discomfort, impairing the overall quality of life and complicating the rehabilitation process.
+These infections can sometimes spread to the bones, joints, or bloodstream, potentially becoming life-threatening.
+Moreover, pressure ulcers can cause significant pain and discomfort, impairing overall quality of life and complicating rehabilitation.

 Bladder and Bowel Issues